 STEP 4: Completion in compliance of the Mandatory Seismic Retrofit Program.

 You will need to request the issuance of the Certificate of Final Completion (CFC) once the job card is signed off after a Final Inspection by the building inspector.
-A copy of the CFC document will then need to be submitted to the Soft Story Counter Window #8 on the 1st Floor at 1660 Mission Street, or emailed to email@example.com in order to complete your participation in the Mandatory Seismic Retrofit Program.
+A copy of the CFC document will then need to be submitted to the Soft Story Counter Window at 49 South Van Ness Avenue, or emailed to email@example.com in order to complete your participation in the Mandatory Seismic Retrofit Program.

 The City is currently offering a public financing option, developed in partnership with the City Administrator’s Office, Mayor’s Office, and AllianceNRG-Deutche Bank, for property owners wishing to finance their retrofits.
 Please visit our finance options page.

 Are you a property owner that has been cited for non-compliance to this Program?
 Please visit the Received a Notice of Violation page for more information

 The City is legally unable to recommend engineers and contractors at this time, however you can visit these online resources for more information:

 - SEAONC also maintains a page that explains the value of hiring an engineer and how to hire an engineer.

 - NEW - SEAONC Structural Engineer Referral List